Israel recorded a Current Account surplus of 4.9 percent of the country's Gross Domestic Product in 2020. source: Bank of Israel

 Current Account to GDP in Israel averaged -0.32 percent from 1980 until 2019, reaching an all time high of 5.10 percent in 2015 and a record low of -8.40 percent in 1982.
 This page provides - Israel Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Israel Current Account to GDP - values, historical data and charts - was last updated on May of 2022.

-Current Account to GDP in Israel is expected to reach 2.60 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Israel Current Account to GDP is projected to trend around 2.50 percent in 2021, according to our econometric models.
+Current Account to GDP in Israel is expected to reach 5.10 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Israel Current Account to GDP is projected to trend around 5.20 percent of GDP in 2022 and 5.50 percent of GDP in 2023, according to our econometric models.